Kurnat/news-api/README.md

 ##Home

-This is a general page of application whid path ''
+This is a main page of application whid path ''

 ##News